SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

 objects on the listing page that it will take us to the detail page for that object.
 To do that, our test needs some test data.
-While that can be very complicated in a real-world scenario, for simple tests we can use the salesforce API to create test data when the suite first starts up.
+While that can be very complicated in a real-world scenario, for simple tests we can use the Salesforce API to create test data when the suite first starts up.

 To create the data when the suite starts, we can add a ``Suite Setup``